Meet Angela Lee, ONE Championship Titleist and Asian MMA's Biggest Star

 Lee fell asleep behind the wheel and wrecked (h/t MMAJunkie.com).
 Luckily, no serious injuries occurred, but it did force Lee to take time away to recover and prepare for the title defense.

 The rematch would finally happen in May of 2018 at Unstoppable Dreams, an event named just for her.
 The result was the same.
-A unanimous decision nod for Lee.
+A unanimous-decision nod for Lee.
 In nine career pro bouts, Lee finished seven of her opponents.
 Fans watched her continually grow her skills and perform like a true champion.

 Ariel Helwani @arielhelwani